-Dr. Farzaneh Badiei is a research associate at the Georgia Institute of Technology, School of Public Policy, and the Executive Director of Internet Governance Project (IGP).
+Dr. Farzaneh Badiei is a research associate at the Georgia Institute of Technology, School of Public Policy, and the former Executive Director of Internet Governance Project (IGP).

 For nearly a decade, Farzaneh has been a part of Internet governance research and professional community.
 She has conducted research at the Humboldt Institute for Internet and Society (HIIG) and the Syracuse School of Information Studies.
 She received her PhD from the University of Hamburg, Institute of Law and Economics.
 Her dissertation focused on online private justice systems institutional design and online market intermediaries.
 Farzaneh also worked at the United Nations Internet Governance Forum Secretariat.
 In 2017 she was the chair of Noncommercial Users Constituency (NCUC) at Internet Corporation for Assigned Names and Numbers.
 NCUC focuses on noncommercial rights in domain names and she served one term as the chair of Noncommercial Stakeholders Group, the overarching stakeholder group of noncommercial, not for profit constituencies at ICANN.